Generative Spectrum Cartography: Unified Reconstruction and Active Sensing via Diffusion Models: Experiments

-We further examine performance under quantized (1-bit, 2-bit, and 3-bit) observations, where posterior uncertainty estimation is more challenging.
-In these experiments, we use an initial 20\% sampling ratio before applying the additional active selection.
-As shown in Figure~\ref{fig:combined_metrics_comparison_vertical}, the active sampling strategy maintains a consistent advantage across all quantization levels.
-In the extreme 1-bit setting---where each measurement carries very limited information---active sampling still provides steady improvements over random selection.
-As the quantization resolution increases, the benefit becomes more pronounced: for both 2-bit and 3-bit cases, active sampling achieves visibly higher PSNR and lower LPIPS under all sampling budgets.
+We then consider the quantized setting, where uncertainty estimation is more challenging.
+In these experiments, the initial measurement ratio is set to \(\rho_0=0.20\), after which additional sensing locations are selected either randomly or by the proposed strategy, their measurements are acquired, and reconstruction is repeated on the augmented measurement set.
+As shown in Fig.~\ref{fig:active_learning_quantized}, the proposed method maintains a consistent advantage across 1-bit, 2-bit, and 3-bit quantization.
+Even in the highly challenging 1-bit case, uncertainty-aware sensing still improves over random sensing.
+As the bit-depth increases, the advantage becomes more pronounced, with consistently higher PSNR and lower LPIPS under all additional sensing budgets.

-Overall, the empirical findings demonstrate that the proposed uncertainty-guided active learning mechanism provides robust and consistent gains in both linear and quantized regimes.
-By directing additional observations toward regions with higher epistemic uncertainty, the method makes more efficient use of the sensing budget, leading to improved numerical accuracy and perceptual reconstruction quality.
+Overall, these results show that uncertainty guided sensing improves the efficiency of the sensing budget in both linear and quantized regimes.
+By directing additional measurements toward weakly constrained regions, the proposed strategy yields more accurate and structurally better reconstructions than random sensing.

-Synthesizing these findings, the results demonstrate that uncertainty-guided active learning delivers consistent and meaningful improvements in both linear and quantized observation settings.
-By effectively directing additional samples toward regions of high epistemic uncertainty, the active sampling strategy maximizes the utility of limited sensing resources, leading to noticeable gains in both reconstruction accuracy and perceptual quality.